Yan Song: Foreign policy

 In the spring of 1538, the Jiajing Emperor appointed a commander for the campaign, but the border authorities responded by quantifying the expected costs and problems of the war.
 The Ministry of War responded to the Emperor's inquiry by submitting the matter to inter-ministerial consultations, and the Ministry of Rites found that Mạc Thái Tông controlled three-quarters of the country, while Lê Trang Tông had only minimal influence.
 Additionally, the powerful Trịnh and Nguyễn families dominated the opposition to the Mạc dynasty.
 Mạc Thái Tông also humbly requested the Ming government to establish relations, claiming that Lê Trang Tông was an impostor with no legitimate claim to the throne.
 With both sides of the Viets willing to acknowledge Ming supremacy, Yan recommended waiting, and the Emperor ultimately decided to call off the invasion.
 Discussions on the Đại Việt problem continued into 1539–1540.
 In 1539, a delegation from Mạc Thái Tông requested to establish relations with the Ming authorities.
 They submitted censuses and maps of the country as evidence of Mạc Thái Tông's rule over Đại Việt.
 In late 1540, the gathering of 110,000 Ming soldiers in Guangxi Province alarmed Mạc Thái Tông.
 In an attempt to avert an invasion, he personally knelt on the Ming-Viet border and presented Ming officials with a new request for recognition.
 This request was accompanied by documentation of his government, civil and military offices, and a willingness to hand over disputed border territories to the Ming dynasty.
 Finally, in April 1541, the Jiajing Emperor decided in favor of the Mạc dynasty (then ruled by Mạc Thái Tổ).
 (Note: Mạc Thái Tông died in January 1541, and his father, Retired Emperor Mạc Thái Tổ, briefly returned to power as regent before passing the throne to Mạc Thái Tông's son, Mạc Hiến Tông.)
 He pardoned Mạc Thái Tổ for crimes committed during the civil wars, declared the previous Lê dynasty extinct, and recognized him as the ruler of Đại Việt.
 However, he did not grant him the title of king (wang), which the Ming dynasty had granted to the rulers of the Lê dynasty.
 Instead, he gave him the title of "pacification commissioner".
-The Emperor also honored and presented gifts to Grand Secretaries Xia Yan and Zhai Luan for organizing war preparations, and to Yan Song and Guo Xun for their constructive proposals.
+The Emperor also honored and presented gifts to the grand secretaries Xia Yan and Zhai Luan for organizing war preparations, and to Yan Song and Guo Xun for their constructive proposals.
 This chosen solution, not insisting on the general principle of foreign policy–the Ming dynasty would support legitimate rulers if they recognized Ming superiority–and instead respecting the power reality in Đại Việt, was characteristic of Yan Song's concept of politics.